Citizenship in Norway - Guide for 2023

 Citizenship in Norway

-Here are the main ways to obtain citizenship in Norway:
+- marriage is one of the ways to obtain citizenship in Norway;

 The choice on how to apply for a passport for this country depends on several factors, which is why our Norwegian immigration lawyers are at your disposal to help you find out in which category you fit best.